pamo/pamo-gatsby-netlify/blog/2016-03-07-street-photography/index.md

 ---
-category: 'Photography'
+category: "Photography"
-date: '2016-03-07'
+date: "2016-03-07"
-path: 'mission-street-photography'
+path: "mission-street-photography"
-title: 'Street Photography in the Mission'
+title: "Street Photography in the Mission"
-cover: 'glide.jpg'
+cover: "./glide.jpg"
 ---

 Street photography has always been an activity that I approach with hesitation.